top of page

 CAPS III: Details & Solutions for Livable Homes and Aging in Place

-• Presenting your findings and recommendations to clients
+• Present your recommendations clearly to clients and project partners

-At Household Guardians, CAPS is taught live online by Fritzi Gros-Daillon, 2019 NAHB Educator of the Year and a nationally recognized aging-in-place expert.
+Each CAPS session is taught live online by me, Fritzi Gros-Daillon, Master Educator and 2019 NAHB Educator of the Year, and a lifelong advocate for safe, sustainable aging.

 Fritzi Gros-Daillon